 Be realistic up front with everyone about what is expected and what constraints there might be on this project.
 What’s your budget, timeline, who do you need to get in contact with, and what for?

 If you have people assigned to specific aspects of the project, do your best to keep those roles consistent the whole time to avoid confusion and losing progress and time catching people up on roles they aren’t familiar with.

 You may be the leader, but asking for help and suggestions from your teammates makes you a better leader than one who will just tell everyone what to do.
 If team members have collaborated together before and had great results, you’ll want to know that so you can use that teamwork, too!
 Check in with team members on what they enjoy.
 Team members that are heard and getting to work on things they like doing will produce great results.

 Ask for feedback on how you’re doing as a leader.
 They’ll be happy you’re listening and you’ll definitely want to hear how you can improve.

 If there are delays or unforeseen obstacles, communicate them to the team.
 Don’t wait because you’re worried they’ll freak out or get angry.
 It’s much better to pull the band-aid off and brainstorm solutions rather than hope it doesn’t affect you TOO bad.

 No one’s perfect and sometimes things aren’t going to go the way you want.
 Plan for these contingencies, have a backup plan for each stage to help course-correct, and be flexible.

-Are you an administrative assistant with a passion for helping your business run smoothly?
-Let the experts at ASAP help you hone your skills and even learn some new ones with training conferences, webinars, and certification programs for administrative assistants, executive assistants, administrative staff, administrative professionals, coordinators, and more!
+Are you an administrative professional with a passion for helping your business run smoothly?
+Let the experts at ASAP help you hone your skills and even earn some new ones with training and events for executive assistants, coordinators, managers, and more!